 In order to facilitate this worship the priest in his pastoral role may invite lay people from his flock to assist him in the preparation and practice of the liturgy.
 Liturgical service, service of the Altar or to the Word of God, is a privilege and not the right of the lay person who reflects deeply on the invitation and the role as servant of the holy liturgy.

 If you are a parishioner who regularly attends Mass, and are interested in participating in a liturgical service please speak with Fr.
-Riley Williams or call the parish office.
+Healy or call the parish office.

 **All parishioners acting in the liturgical service must first submit to a Criminal Offender record Information (CORI) check and attend a special CORI training.